Photo by Veronica Baker Amores

 60 days after completion of project: Photos, summary, impact metrics due

-Fall 2025 Initial Applications are due August 1.
+Fall 2025 Initial Applications are closed.

 Selected applicants will be invited to submit a full Project Proposal between August 4 and 29.